mohalkk/Bloxflip-Probabilty-Calculator/README.md

 maybe adding bet multiplier soon

-Windows security false flags the program as some virus.
-This happens because im compiling the file with PyInstaller.
+Windows security false flags the program as some virus because im compiling the file with PyInstaller.

 # Discord
  - Mohalk#3312